tincore/lanterna/docs/examples/gui/message_dialogs.md

 As you can see, it's incredibly easy to create and show a message dialog:

 ```
-	MessageDialog.showMessageDialog(textGUI, "Message", "Here is a message dialog!");
+	MessageDialog.showMessageDialog(frame, "Message", "Here is a message dialog!");
 ```

 You can also use a `MessageDialogBuilder` to build up and show a message dialog: